 Additional fields and Settings

-Once you’ve filled in all the required fields, click Connect and perform the requested manipulations to connect your Xero account (data source) to Coupler.io.
-Click Add Importer once Xero has been connected.
+Once you’ve filled in all the required fields, click Connect to connect your Xero account (data source) to Coupler.io.
+When connected, click Add Importer and run your Xero importer afterwards to pull data to a spreadsheet.
+Here is how it looks:

 What data can you export from Xero?